Naterus/restful-countries/README.md

 </p>

-Restful (JSON) Api to retrieve data about any country with an admin management console to monitor requests, manage country data, feedbacks, and admin users with roles and permissions:
+Restful (JSON) Api to retrieve data about any country with an admin management console to monitor requests, manage country data, feedbacks, and admin users with roles and permissions, api documentation, api authentication:

 Everything on [https://restfulcountries.com](https://restfulcountries.com) has its source code available here except the data itself as it is hosted on a live database server.